LaxmiVarshithaCH/Synthetic-Crop-Leaf-Disease-Image-Generation-Using-DCGAN/README.md

 The system is designed to be modular and extensible.
 Potential future enhancements include:

-- **Conditional GANs (cDCGAN / ACGAN)**
-  Enable direct control over disease type during generation
+- Enable direct control over disease type during generation

-- **Advanced GAN Architectures**
-  - WGAN-GP for improved stability
-  - StyleGAN for higher fidelity synthesis
+- **Advanced GAN Architectures** like WGAN-GP for improved stability, StyleGAN for higher fidelity synthesis

-- **Higher-Resolution Image Generation**
-  - 128×128 and 256×256 leaf images
+- **Higher-Resolution Image Generation**: 128×128 and 256×256 leaf images

-- **Expanded Evaluation Metrics**
-  - Fréchet Inception Distance (FID)
-  - Human expert evaluation

 - **Region- and Season-Specific Modeling**
-  - Adapt models to geographic and climatic conditions

 - **Automated Retraining Pipelines**
-  - Triggered by data drift or performance degradation

 ---